-Our dream house would have a decent-sized master bathroom, complete with a large vanity.
-The examples below picture a double vanity.
-However, I’m not set on having 2 sinks, but I would love more counter-space in the bathroom.
+Our dream house would have a decent-sized master bathroom, complete with a large double vanity.
 Also, having both a tub and a shower would be amazing!

 Garage or Workshop

-Since we moved to Fort Bragg 2 years ago, my husband has really taken to wood-working/furniture building.
+Since our move to Fort Bragg, my husband has really taken to wood-working/furniture building.
 It’s something that he has always had interest in, but due to our living arrangements, didn’t have the space for.

 Now that we have a house with an attached garage, he has had the space to house some tools and work in.
 And we both LOVE it!